 I suspect this means I need a vacation.

 Who do you think is the most underrated musician or band in your opinion?

 Hands down, Grey Eye Glances.
-Jennifer Nobel's voice is just wonderful, and their lyrics strike me as literary.
+Jennifer Nobel’s voice is just wonderful, and their lyrics strike me as literary.
 Youtube has some of their songs, like Angel, Something to Live For (which has some cool science fiction overtones), and The Passing of the Evening.
-That last one is in contention for one of my favorite songs of all time, along with Some Other Time by Gabriela Robin (who is really Yoko Kanno -- who is also ridiculously talented but is not in the least bit underrated!).
+That last one is in contention for one of my favorite songs of all time, along with Some Other Time by Gabriela Robin (who is really Yoko Kanno — who is also ridiculously talented!).

 How do you feel about plagiarism controversies in regards to media (film, TV, art, literature, etc.)?